python/cpython/Doc/faq/general.rst

 `python-list <https://mail.python.org/mailman/listinfo/python-list>`_.
 The
 newsgroup and mailing list are gatewayed into each other -- if you can read news it's unnecessary to subscribe to the mailing list.
-:newsgroup:`comp.lang.python` is high-traffic, receiving about 20 postings every day, and Usenet readers are often more able to cope with this volume.
+:newsgroup:`comp.lang.python` is high-traffic, receiving hundreds of postings every day, and Usenet readers are often more able to cope with this volume.

-Announcements of new software releases and events can be found in comp.lang.python.announce, a low-traffic moderated list that receives a posting about every one or two days.
+Announcements of new software releases and events can be found in comp.lang.python.announce, a low-traffic moderated list that receives about five postings per day.
 It's available as `the python-announce mailing list
 <https://mail.python.org/mailman/listinfo/python-announce-list>`_.

 More info about other mailing lists and newsgroups